jasoncharney/syllabary/README.md

 ### Initial setup:

-***Update host IP:***
+***Update ports file:***

-You only need to do this each time the network changes.
-Sometimes dynamic IP addresses will be assigned, but the address should be stable as long as the server device remains connected (you can check with the `ifconfig` command).
-You can skip this if you have a static IP or aren't reconfiguring the network.
+You only have to do this once if you have a static IP or aren't changing WiFi networks.
+If the computer running the Syllabary server remains connected to the same network it should remain stable.

 Open Terminal and run `ifconfig` .
 Find the IP address of the computer on the current WiFi network (probably labeled with `en0` in front of it).

 ![ifconfig](https://raw.githubusercontent.com/jasoncharney/syllabary/master/readme-imgs/ifconfig.png)

-Change the `hostIP` entry in `ports.JSON` (be sure to keep the quotes around it) and save.
-You can also change the ports here if they are being used by other applications.
+Change the `hostIP` entry in `ports.JSON` and save .

 ![ports](https://raw.githubusercontent.com/jasoncharney/syllabary/master/readme-imgs/ports.png)

 Open `Syllabary-Max.maxproj` project in Max.
 Only `Syllabary.maxpat` should open.

-***On first open or if you move the project directory:** Drag and drop the `ports.JSON` file into the filedrop area in `Syllabary.maxpat` so it can reference the correct filepath.
-Refresh the project and make sure there's no errors thrown in the Max window.*
+***On first open:** Drag and drop the `ports.JSON` file from the /Syllabary-JS folder into the area in `Syllabary.maxpat`.
+Refresh the project and make sure there are no errors thrown in the Max window.*

 ---